Welcome to Uplus dental

 What Are Wisdom Teeth?

 Third molars are commonly referred to as wisdom teeth.
 They are usually the last teeth to develop and are located in the back of your mouth, behind your second molars.
-Their development and often erupt during a person’s late teens or twenties, a time traditionally associated with the onset of maturity and the attainment of wisdom.
+Their development often erupts during a person’s late teens or twenties, a time traditionally associated with the onset of maturity and the attainment of wisdom.

-A Short Video: Why We Don’t Need Wisdom Teeth
+Why We Don’t Need Wisdom Teeth

 Oral Examination & Treatment Plan